The Danger of Neglecting Church

 Moreover, the Lord has equipped you with certain gifts to use for his glory and to build up other believers as an integral part of the body of Christ.

 Whole volumes could be devoted to the absolute necessity of church attendance.
-For the sake of brevity, we will focus on one key element of being part of a local body of believers.
+For the sake of brevity, we will focus on one key element of being part of a local body of believers: discipleship.
 Discipleship is paramount when it comes to reasons for assembling with other believers.
-Discipleship is so critical in the life of a believer that it is one of the last things Jesus mentions to his followers.
+It is so critical in a believer’s life that it is one of the last things Jesus mentions to his followers.

 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Matthew 28:19-20

-Dear Christian friend, as you evangelize please remember it is of utmost importance to get new believers into a solid Bible-teaching church where Jesus is central.
-Oftentimes, new converts will not find a solid church home.
-Lacking discernment, they may wander into a pseudo-Christian church that teaches a different gospel and that’s often a spiritual shipwreck in the making.
+Dear Christian friend, as you evangelize, please remember that it is of the utmost importance to get new believers into a solid Bible-teaching church where Jesus is central.
+Often, new converts will not find a solid church home.
+Lacking discernment, they may wander into a pseudo-Christian church that teaches a different gospel, and that’s often a spiritual shipwreck in the making.

 Moreover, we live in a day that’s marked by increased spiritual deception.
 It’s often proliferated by so-called ministers whose only concern is their following, fame, and fortune.
 The person being deceived might be a baby Christian, or worse, someone who hasn’t come to faith yet.
 They are often swayed by a preacher who seems to have the inside track to God.
 It’s a sad scenario we see played out only continually.

-The primary way we keep ourselves and others from falling into these sorts of dangers is by continuing together in Christian fellowship under godly shepherds in the local church.
+We primarily keep ourselves and others from falling into these sorts of dangers by continuing together in Christian fellowship under godly shepherds in the local church.

-2 Timothy 4:3-4 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions and will turn away from listening to the truth and wander off into myths.
+2 Timothy 4:3-4 For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate teachers for themselves to suit their passions.
+They will turn away from listening to the truth and wander off into myths.

-I hope you see the humor in this because those examples are meant to highlight what happens when we get our eyes off of Jesus and on personal preferences.
-Preferences can become prideful pitfalls that will have us moving from church to church looking for the perfect fellowship, which doesn’t exist on this side of eternity.
+I hope you see the humor in this because those examples highlight what happens when we get our eyes off Jesus and personal preferences.
+Preferences can become prideful pitfalls that will have us moving from church to church, looking for the perfect fellowship, which doesn’t exist on this side of eternity.
 We certainly stand up and take issue if false doctrine is being taught in your local church.
 That’s a far cry from neglecting church because your pride demands strict adherence to your choice of the color of carpet in the fellowship hall.

 Here is the beautiful reality of the local church; a new Christian is awash in solid Bible teaching, discipled by mature believers, covered with prayer, and accountable to others.
 Godly shepherds are charged with your care.
 There are large, small, and home-based churches that demonstrate what a Jesus-centered fellowship of believers looks like.